official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

-in the region; and underlined that the Security Council would “consider Iraq fully responsible for the serious consequences of any failure to fulfil the demands” in the resolution, including that Iraq withdraw its forces and not take any other action to enhance its military capacity in southern Iraq.6 Iraq accepted the UN demarcation of the border in a letter of 27 November 19947 but Iraq’s claim to the territory of Kuwait was never resolved.8
+in the region; and underlined that the Security Council would “consider Iraq fully responsible for the serious consequences of any failure to fulfil the demands” in the resolution, including that Iraq withdraw its forces and not take any other action to enhance its military capacity in southern Iraq.[^6] Iraq accepted the UN demarcation of the border in a letter of 2[^7] November 1994[^7] but Iraq’s claim to the territory of Kuwait was never resolved.[^8]

 39. The US and UK did not resume diplomatic relations with Iraq.
 Of the other Permanent Members of the Security Council, Russia and China maintained an Embassy in Baghdad, and France maintained a liaison office.
-Russia represented the UK’s interests.9
+Russia represented the UK’s interests.[^9]

-5 Memorandum of Understanding signed by the Iraq Minister of Foreign Affairs and the Secretary- General’s Executive Delegate, His Excellency Sadruddin Aga Khan, 18 April 1991.
+[^5]: Memorandum of Understanding signed by the Iraq Minister of Foreign Affairs and the Secretary-
-6 UN Security Council resolution 833 (1993).
+[^6]: UN Security Council resolution 833 (1993).
-7 Paper FCO Research Analysts, November 2009, ‘UN Security Council Resolutions on Iraq, 1990-2001’.
+[^7]: Paper FCO Research Analysts, November 2009, ‘UN Security Council Resolutions on Iraq, 1990-2001’.
-8 Minutes, Defence Committee (House of Commons), 19 April 2000, [Evidence Session], Qs 20-39.
+[^8]: Minutes, Defence Committee (House of Commons), 19 April 2000, [Evidence Session], Qs 20-39.
-9 The UK did not maintain a British Interests Section staffed by UK diplomats within the Russian Embassy.
+[^9]: The UK did not maintain a British Interests Section staffed by UK diplomats within the Russian Embassy.

 31